umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Umbraco-Forms-on-Cloud/index.md

 ## How are Forms handled on Cloud?

-Umbraco Forms is currently handled as metada, and will be deployed along with the rest of your metadata and structure files, e.g. Document Types, Templates and Stylesheets.
+Umbraco Forms are currently handled as metada, and will be deployed along with the rest of your metadata and structure files, e.g. Document Types, Templates and Stylesheets.

 When you create a Form on your Umbraco Cloud project, a UDA file will be generated.
 This UDA file will contain all the metadata from your form, and be very similar to the `JSON` file that is also generated when you create a new form - this file can be found in `~/App_Data/UmbracoForms/Data/forms`.